Colm O'Rourke: Teaching

 For 42 years O'Rourke worked at St Patrick's Classical School in Navan, first as a teacher, then later as principal.
 He also trained the school's Gaelic football team, managing them to numerous successes at provincial and national levels.
-In October 2022, O'Rourke announced that he would be retiring as principal to focus on his role as manager of the Meath senior inter-county mens team.
+In October 2022, O'Rourke announced that he would be retiring as principal to focus on his role as manager of the Meath senior inter-county men's team.

 Despite his classical education, he has been known to mix up his Latin with his Greek in public.

 During the COVID-19 pandemic in the Republic of Ireland, he voiced his disagreement with the then education minister Joe McHugh's plan to delay the Leaving Cert until July as well as his plans to socially distance it.
 He voiced his concerns on how this would be feasible and on the safety of teachers overseeing the exam.

 Media career

 O'Rourke started working for RTÉ on The Sunday Game in 1991, and has been a contributed sports columns in the Sunday Independent.

 He writes occasional columns for the Sunday Independent on the topic of education.

 O'Rourke also is slated to make a cameo role in "The Rising" an Irish film that covers the events of the Easter Rising.

 In 2020, O'Rourke was accused of using homophobic language on television.